Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-DalmasAkumu/README.md

 - Adherence to submission guidelines and deadlines.

 Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.

+Here is the link to my Google docs with all documentations (answers): https://docs.google.com/document/d/1MhuT8VL4amb4oSeO3-cgxS8h83efNEJKD91DUZLdi-A/edit

+Here is the link to my repo: https://github.com/DalmasAkumu/Ecommerce_with_Django